Golden Agri Resources Ltd

 166. Percentage of scheme smallholders involved in programme?

-75500 - The company reports that in 2022, 75,500 plasma smallholders supplied about 20 percent of its total intake of FFB, to whom the company provides access to high-yielding seeds and good quality fertilisers.
+76900 - The company reports that in 2023, 76,900 plasma smallholders supplied about 19 per cent of the company's total intake of FFB, to whom the company provides access to high-yielding seeds and good-quality fertilisers.
 However, the information reported is not externally verified.

 167. Programme to support independent smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
 The company also reports supporting the Independent Farmers Replanting Scheme (PSR) since its launch in 2014 which encourages independent smallholders to replant with better quality and higher-yielding seeds.
-It also gives farmers access to financing, helping them sustain their livelihoods during the four years it takes for the new seedlings to mature.
+The company is also working with major customers like MARS and Fuji Oil, where it focuses on upskilling independent smallholders from the Leuser Ecosystem area in Aceh and North Sumatra.
+The smallholders receive group coaching and individual support on good agricultural practices.

 168. Percentage of independent smallholders/outgrowers involved in programme?

-4500 - The company reports running a programme that assists independent smallholders in Aceh and North Sumatera.
-The company is currently supported by Mars and Fuji Oil in this programme and, as of the end of 2022, the company has helped to upskill more than 4,500 independent smallholders.
+7000 - The company reports running a programme that assists independent smallholders in Aceh and North Sumatra.
+The company is currently supported by Mars and Fuji Oil in this programme and, as of the end of 2023, the company has helped to upskill more than 7,000 independent smallholders.
 However, it is unclear if this figure represents all independent smallholders supported by the company under its different independent smallholder support programs.

 169. Process used to prioritise, assess and/or engage suppliers on compliance with company's policy and/or legal requirements?